FWeinb/grunt-scsslint/README.md

 ## Release History

+  * 0.0.8 Fixed bug introdruced in `0.0.7` where not all files where processed.
   * 0.0.7 ignore folders
   * 0.0.6 Added more tests
   * 0.0.5 Rewrote sass-lint handeling.
 Added simple tests.